jllllll/ctransformers-cuBLAS-wheels/README.md

 - CUDA 11.7 - 12.2
 - Python 3.x

-# Package index is not yet enabled.
-Please install wheels directly from releases for now.

 Installation instructions:
 ---
 To install this package with requirements, you can use this command: